solrcloudpy/solrcloudpy/README.rst

 * Centralized index management
 * Near-realtime search

+It is meant to be compatible with solr versions *4.6* to *5.0*.
-The API is mean to be close to pymongo's API, where one can access collections and databases as simple attributes or dictionary keys.
+The API is meant to be close to pymongo's API, where one can access collections and databases as simple attributes or dictionary keys.